MFahim-Data/Full-Stack-Data-Analytics/README.md

 <br>

 **Problem:**
-Using the imported **Student.csv** dataset, I analysed student performance by:
+Using the imported **student.csv** dataset, I analysed student performance by:
 - creating a **Score Category** column using `IFS()`
 - counting students in each category using `COUNTIF()`
 - calculating **average performance by gender** using `AVERAGEIF()`